i-MSCP/plugins/incubator/Postgrey/README.md

 # i-MSCP Postgrey plugin v1.1.0

-Plugin which allows to run Postgrey policy server for Postfix with i-MSCP.
+Plugin which allows to run postgrey policy server for Postfix.

 ## Introduction